sporniket/p3/README.md

 ##5.
 Miscellanous
 ### Report issues
-Use the issue reporting system at the [P3 project page](https://github.com/sporniket/p3)
+Use the issue reporting system at the [project page](https://github.com/sporniket/p3)